-In this review, 8 Vietnamese exporting enterprises were involved.
-The US Department of Commerce selected 2 enterprises as mandatory respondents.
+In this review, there are 8 Vietnamese export enterprises involved.
+The US Department of Commerce has selected 2 enterprises as mandatory respondents.

 Accordingly, on September 17, 2024, the US Department of Commerce issued a preliminary conclusion for the above review, determining a preliminary tax rate of $0.00/kg for the two mandatory respondent enterprises.
 The remaining 6 enterprises are all eligible to receive individual tax rates of $0.00/kg.
-Because the petitioner withdrew the request for a review of the nationwide tax rate, this rate was maintained at $2.39/kg.
+Because the plaintiff withdrew the request to review the nationwide tax rate, this rate was maintained at $2.39/kg.

 In the final conclusion, the US Department of Commerce maintained the above Preliminary Conclusion and determined the tax rate of $0.00/kg for the remaining mandatory respondent enterprise (1 mandatory respondent enterprise had its Tax Order lifted and was no longer on the US Department of Commerce's anti-dumping tax review list since January 17, 2025).

-The remaining six individual rate recipients continue to have their final rates of $0.00/kg maintained - based on the rate of the mandatory respondent.
-The POR20 national rate remains at $2.39/kg because the only remaining review request for the national rate from Luscious Seafood LLC (Luscious Seafood) is invalid.
+The remaining six individual rate beneficiaries continue to have their final rates of $0.00/kg maintained – based on the rate of the mandatory respondent.
+The POR20 national rate remains at $2.39/kg because the only remaining review request for the national rate, from Luscious Seafood LLC (Luscious Seafood), is invalid.

-In its final conclusion, the U.S. Department of Commerce determined that: Luscious Seafood was not a wholesaler in the United States of the domestic like product during the review period and, therefore, did not have legal standing to request an administrative review during this phase of the process.
+In its final conclusion, the U.S. Department of Commerce determined that: Luscious Seafood was not a wholesaler in the United States of the domestic like product during the period of review and, therefore, did not have legal standing to request an administrative review during this period of review.

 Accordingly, the U.S. Department of Commerce has decided to terminate its review of the nationwide duty rate because there are no longer any valid review requests pending.